Chicago Parenting Agreement Lawyer

 What Is the Allocation of Parental Responsibilities and Parenting Time in Illinois?

 When you file an uncontested divorce in Illinois and you have children, state law requires you to submit a Parenting Agreement to the Court.
-Commonly referred to as the Allocation of Parental Responsibilities and Parenting Plan or “Allocation Judgment,” the terminology was changed in 2016 to replace the terms “custody” and “visitation”.
-The Parenting Agreement contains two parts:
+Commonly referred to as the “Allocation of Parental Responsibilities and Parenting Plan” or “Allocation Judgment,” these terms replaced “custody” and “visitation” under the 2016 changes to the Illinois Marriage and Dissolution of Marriage Act.
+The Parenting Agreement has two essential components:

 1